 One final point, your camera needs light to focus.
 If your camera is struggling to focus on your subject, move into some light to allow the camera to see your subject better and use the centre point to focus.
 We will be covering issues with low light photography in a later guide.

 Using the centre point AF frame allowed the camera to focus on the people, despite the low light.

 Blurred pictures may also occur when the subject (or the photographer) moves suddenly whilst taking a picture.
 In Auto mode the camera sets a suitable shutter speed based on the conditions and shooting subject.
 If the shutter speed isn’t fast enough and the subject or camera moves, the camera will capture the movement resulting in a blurred streaking effect in the picture. (see What is Shutter speed?)

 In the shot above the camera has captured movement blur due to using a too slow shutter speed.

 This shot used a very high shutter speed of over 1/1000 of a second to freeze the stones mid-air.

 You can see this for yourself.
 Set “P”, on the Shooting Mode dial and half press the shutter.
-Rotate the main dial and check the display in the viewfinder.
+Rotate the Main dial and check the display on the screen.
 The left hand number is your shutter speed, set it to around 10.
 You have just set shutter speed of 1/10 second.
 This sounds fast but in camera terms it’s actually quite slow.
 Now take a photo whilst moving the camera.
 Set a faster/slower shutter speed, try again and see the difference this makes.